yct37785/One-For-All/README.md

 Scripts in this directory are typically invoked from root-level npm scripts and are considered part of the monorepo's internal tooling.

 # Prerequisite
+## Firebase project
+All client apps are bootstrapped with Firebase support enabled, therefore requiring a corresponding Firebase project to be linked before native Android builds can succeed.

+> Refer to [Firebase → Firebase Project Setup](https://github.com/yct37785/One-For-All/edit/main/README.md#firebase-project-setup) for detailed steps.

+Simply download the project's `google-services.json` and place it in the app root later.

 ## Initial setup
 After cloning the repository (or whenever shared dependencies are modified), run the following from the root of the project:
 ```